PatrickFidek/YQRPlates/README.md

 >
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/image2.png)
 >
-> 9.3 Time-efficiency Tests
+> 8.3 Time-efficiency Tests
 >
 > - The method for timing the two tested functions utilized the built-in PHP timing methods and the built-in Laravel log function to print the time to the laravel.log file.
-> 9.3.1 Time-efficiency #1: Time to Receive a Restaurant Suggestion Using Preferences
+> 8.3.1 Time-efficiency #1: Time to Receive a Restaurant Suggestion Using Preferences
 >
 > - Test how long it takes for the YQR Plates suggestion generator to provide a restaurant suggestion to customers after preferences are submitted.
 >
-> -Input: After selecting use preferences, the customer clicks the Generate Suggestion button to receive a restaurant suggestion.
+> - Input: After selecting use preferences, the customer clicks the Generate Suggestion button to receive a restaurant suggestion.
 >
 > ![image](https://github.com/PatrickFidek/YQRPlates/blob/main/Diagrams/image15.png)
 >